electromanu/jarvis_ai/README.md

    python main.py

 HOW IT WORKS:
-- Talk to JARVIS naturally
+- Talk to ECHO naturally
 - If it knows how to do something it runs it instantly
 - If it doesn't know, it writes a Python script, tests it, saves it forever
 - Gets smarter every time you use it